msoucy/Presentations/D/1_basic.md

 - `std.csv`, `std.json`, `std.xml`, and `std.zip` to handle many different file formats
 - `std.concurrency` and `std.process` for processes and tasks
 - `std.socket` for network sockets

+Much like C++'s STL and iterators, Phobos is designed almost entirely around ranges.

+Because of this, any user-made range is instantly supported by the entire standard library, including a large number of algorithms for acting on those ranges (`std.algorithm`)